Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 ## Fun facts

 - In [one of the first printed editions of the Bible](https://en.wikipedia.org/wiki/Wicked_Bible), there was a typo in the commandment: instead of "do not commit adultery," they printed "commit adultery."
 - Baseball games are held in non-standard arenas — each stadium is unique in its size.
-Apparently for the same reason that the US has not switched to the [SI](https://en.wikipedia.org/wiki/International_System_of_Units).
+Apparently, for the same reason why the US has not switched to the [SI](https://en.wikipedia.org/wiki/International_System_of_Units).
-- In the 2000s in San Francisco, there was an increase in sexually transmitted diseases, but not AIDS.
+- In the 2000s, in San Francisco, there was an increase in sexually transmitted diseases, but not AIDS.
 This put everyone in a stupor, as it used to correlate very well with them.
 It turned out that people had changed their behavior: they started choosing partners with the same AIDS status, which disturbed the previous models of AIDS spread.
-- Due to the 95% confidence interval in a statistical test, researchers are significantly more likely to report results that fall within the 95.1% interval than the 94.9% interval.
+- Due to the 95% confidence interval in a statistical test, researchers are significantly more likely to report results within the 95.1% interval than the 94.9% interval.
 - Investments by US Congress members yield 5-10% more profit per year than average.
 Hypothetically, due to insider information that comes to them while lobbying for corporate interests.